OlhaMaslova/disaster-response-pipeline/README.md

 ## Motivation:

 Apply software and data engineering skills to analyze disaster data to build a model for an API that classifies disaster messages.
-Using the web app an emergency worker can input a new message and get classification result in several categories such as "water", "fire", "food", etc.
+Using the web app an emergency worker can input a new message and get classification result in several categories such as "water", "fire", "food", etc. Such classification can help emergency workers notify an appropriate disaster relief agency.

 ## Data: